 22) Did meeting your husband Robert help you overcome some of the pain and loneliness of growing up deaf?

 Yes, it did help to have a partner who is also deaf.
 We understand each other well.
-Rob has his leadership skills and loves leadership for years.
+Rob has his leadership skills and has loved leadership for years.
 I am still learning a little about leadership.
-He is an extrovert – receives more energy from people.
+He is an extrovert – and receives more energy from people.
 I am introverted – receive energy after spending quiet time.

 23) Do you feel if you had grown up in the US your life would be better in terms of having better facilities from childhood?